middyjs/middy/packages/http-error-handler/README.md

 ## Options

-- `logger` function (defaults to `console.error`) - a logging function that is invoked with the current error as an argument.
+- `logger` (function) (default `console.error`) - a logging function that is invoked with the current error as an argument.
 You can pass `false` if you don't want the logging to happen.
-- `fallbackMessage` (default to null) - When non-http errors occur you can catch them by setting a fallback message to be used.
+- `fallbackMessage` (string) (default `undefined`) - When non-http errors occur you can catch them by setting a fallback message to be used.
 These will be returned with a 500 status code.

 ## Sample usage